mdabrowski1990/uds/docs/source/pages/user_guide/can.rst

 ````````````
 :class:`~uds.can.frame.CanIdHandler` class was defined as a collection of various helper functions
 for CAN ID management.
-There is no need to create an object, as each contained method us in fact "classmethod".
+There is no need to create an object, as each contained method is in fact class method.

 *As a user, you would normally never use* :class:`~uds.can.frame.CanIdHandler` *class directly,*
 *therefore we are happy to just inform you about its existence.*